markbiek/blog/content/2021-02-12-on-learning-and-stupid-questions.md

 He covers lots of fun stuff like words, religion, philosopy, the meaningless of life (and why it's OK).

-But my absolute favorite video (which I'll link if I can find it) is about learning and "stupid questions."
+But my [absolute favorite video](https://www.tiktok.com/@abrahampiper/video/6918391576058154246) is about learning and "stupid questions."

 My apologies to Abraham if I don't get this exactly right, but here's what I took away from it.